Speakers in workshops

 SPEAKERS IN WORKSHOP I: Industry-academy collaborations for healthy brain functions through physical activity

-Malin Höök is a project manager at Generation Pep, a nonprofit organization founded by the Swedish Crown Princess Couple, with the vision that all children and young people in Sweden should have the ability and desire to live an active and healthy life.
-Malin has a background in statistics and political science and she has a long background from different nonprofit organizations.
+Oscar Sewerin is the event manager at Generation Pep, a non-profit organization founded by the Swedish Crown Princess Couple, with the vision that all children and young people in Sweden should have the ability and desire to live an active and healthy life.
+Oskar has a background in Sport Management and UN Women where he focused on the organization’s sport portfolio.
+As a part of the Generation Pep-team, one of his responsibility is to make sure that Generation Pep finds the best and most efficient ways to make an impact on children and adolescents’ health and disperse the knowledge to all people who have an opportunity to affect children and adolescents.

 Magnus Thuvesson has a background as a leader within the cultural field as a managing director of the Swedish Jazz Federation.
 He was commuting from outside the small of town of Älmhult where IKEA was founded some 70 years ago.
 When Magnus and his wife had their first child, commuting was no longer an option.
 But where could Magnus find the passion among co-workers that he so much loved from the jazz field?
 It turned out there was a specific department at the product development company IKEA of Sweden that had as a purpose to “create a better everyday life for the most important people in the world”, i.e. the children.